6 Easy Steps to Clean Calphalon Pans

 Step 3: Soak It

-Next, if there is still some food stuck to your pan, you might want to soak it.
+Next, if there is still some food stuck in your pan, you might want to soak it.
 You could use plain hot water for this step.
 However, if you’d like, you can also add some dishwashing soap in there.

 This step helps with stains and further loosens the stuck-on food on your pan.
-It should be enough, but if not, we’ll show you some other things you can do to make your pans look brand new.

 Step 4: Scrubbing